Ren0k/AutoSniper/readme.md

 |             | www.autoscout24.nl   |          |
 |             | www.mobile.de        |          |

-## Prompt
+## Instructions

 1. First, we want to get advice on the proper framework to use.
-A website is the goal, what kind of framework should we use?
+A website is the goal, what kind of framework should we use that can handle this and also have a nice user interface?
-2. As in initial goal, we want a list of the search queries for the websites so we can with a single press on a button search on the given websites and open the result page
-3. How do we proceed with fitting the search prompts for all websites?
-Should I use the developer console to get info on the search URL?
-4. Perhaps we should start with a single website first: www.autoscout24.nl
+2. We will start with a single website first: www.autoscout24.nl
+3. My best guess is that to do this, we need URL create instructions for the listed websites, and than a way to manipulate these URL's to handle the search queries
+4. So first we create the app/website, the framework, after that we will handle the websites one by one to add URL create methods
+5. Initially we will just open all the results in new browser tabs to show the user the results for all websites
+6. Later, we want to incorporate a method that scrapes the results from the search results to create a custom presentation format
+7. On the websites, the search filters have to be selectable and customizable